20 energy-saving tips for your home

 1. Do full laundry loads

-Half-load settings save very little energy, so they’re much less efficient per garment compared to a full load.
+Half-load settings save very little energy, so a full load is much more energy efficient.
 Do fewer (but fuller) – wash loads instead.

 2. Choose efficient kitchen ware